Health Professions Committee

 Standardized Test page.

-- Complete the application packet and submit completed packet to Mary Kananen, Coordinator of the Health Professions Committee, 150 Learning Resources Center.
+- Complete the application packet and submit completed packet to Mary Kananen, Coordinator of the Health Professions Committee, 216 Hawthorn Building before March 15.

 - Schedule and attend a mock interview at the Penn State Altoona